 Get the help your need

 The Canadian Trade Commissioner Service can help you navigate the complexities of international markets and Export Development Canada (EDC) offers many resources including economic reports on over 50 countries.

 The Internet offers exciting potential but is just one route to take in order to become a successful exporter.
 Don't neglect traditional marketing efforts such as trade shows, advertising and networking—all of which can also help you raise your visibility and develop new business.

-For more online marketing tips, download our eBook Boost Your Sales With Online Marketing: A Guide for Entrepreneurs.
+For more online marketing tips, download our guide Attracting and Selling Online: A Marketing Guide for Entrepreneurs.
 It’s free!